Thoughts from a U11 soccer coach

 For older kids this minimizes injury during practice by being warm.
 For all kids it minimizes injury by stopping them from randomly kicking balls at each other’s heads by accident.

 #7 Small sided games are the most helpful learning tools

 It’s called playing soccer, not doing soccer, or working soccer.

 Kids learn the most from playing, so set up small sided games.
 This is way better than large scrimmages.
 These can be 1 v1 up to 5 v5.
 If you also mix in uneven teams and other advantages/disadvantages kids will learn skills, how to solve soccer problems, and honestly just have a lot of fun.

 If you found this interesting you might also like this article about how to use rotations to develop players or maybe this one about how to better use competition in practices.

 Keep coaching and thank you for reading.

-If you have a comment, feedback, or idea add it below, shoot me an email, or send me a tweet.
+If you have a comment, feedback, or idea add it below.
 I mostly write about leadership.
 A popular article is this one about Getting Comfortable with Conflict.